 Do your feel that only those who have tons of money can afford to wear sun-blocking clothing?
 Sometimes we may have what we need to block the sun from our skin in our closets.
 Sometimes we may need to make a stop at Walmart.
 Yes, you can get UPF garments at Walmart!

 Why Do We Have Skin?

 Let’s review some skin basics to give us some ideas to think about.
-The main purpose of our skin is to hold our body together!
+The main purpose of our skin is to hold our bodies together!
 To protect us from all the things in our world that would cause our bodies harm.
 Like bacteria, and viruses.
 Then there are allergens and fungus.
 Add to that, water and chemicals.
-Our skin helps regulate our body temperature by sweating or helping adjust blood flow as needed to keep us healthy and comfortable.

 So How Much Is Too Much Sun?

 Have you noticed that some news outlets are using the “Healthy” way to tan to grab your attention?
 Pay attention, there is no such thing as a healthy tan.
 Sure you can use sunscreen and still get too much sun, and be in trouble.

 For healthy exposure to the sun, you should have yourself covered and sunscreen on any exposed parts of your body, after the safe time for you.

 Research has found that sunscreen with over an 8 SPF will prevent your skin from absorbing enough vitamin D to help you stay healthy.
 So if health is what you want, you will need to leave the sunscreen off.

 This leaves you with the option of short exposure of 15 minutes per day that most skincare specialists agree is the most you should expose yourself in our part of Central Texas.